nitrix/glfw-go/README.md

 # glfw-go

-A binding for glfw in Go.
+A binding library of glfw for Go.

 ## Example